 There’s so much that we do in business that makes us feel vulnerable.

 Of course we want clients to notice us and to be attracted to us, but putting ourselves out there can feel scary, because we’re opening ourselves up for potential criticism and rejection.

 Watch the video below or scroll down for the blog.

-I hired an agency to run Facebook ads for me and we went into the process a bit too quickly without much consultation and they ran ads to drive people to an blog post I’d written on what to do when your client can’t afford it.
-It was a great article for my audience and ideal client, but the ads also reached a lot of people who found the article confronting, triggering their issues around money and in turn a whole barrage of not very nice comments.
+I hired an agency to run Facebook ads for me and we went into the process a bit too quickly without much consultation.
+They ran ads to drive people to a blog post I’d written on what to do when your client can’t afford it.
+It was a great article for my audience and ideal client, but the ads also reached a lot of people who found the article confronting, triggering their issues around money and in turn, a whole barrage of not very nice comments came my way.